GES-compchem/GES-comp-echem/docs/Guide/run.md

 ---

 The only mandatory parameter to be passed is the `System` on which to run the calculation.
-To run the calculation, simply call the function:
+To run the calculation, simply call the function.
+The output of a calculation is a `System` object which can be assigned to a new variable:

 ```python
 from compechem.systems import System